 Favourite PR examples from 2015

-I love gathering good PR case histories to use in my training and workshops.
+I love gathering good case histories to use in my PR training.
 This year, I’ve chosen some of my favourite PR examples to reflect the variety of ways in which PR can be integrated with other communications.